EatTheFuture/compify/README.md

-# GI Comp
+# Compify

-A Blender addon for compositing CG elements into footage with bounced global illumination.
+A Blender addon for easier/better compositing in 3D space.

 This addon requires Blender 3.0 or later.